 - (at stock clocks) TDP: 180W

-The AMD Ryzen Threadripper 2990WX features the largest specs on a consumer CPU yet and it has the performance to back it up.
+The AMD Ryzen Threadripper 2990WX features the most prominent specs on a consumer CPU yet and has the performance to back it up.
 It isn’t for everyone, of course.
-A single-chip costs more than 1400$.
-Even those who can afford it should rethink whether or not they actually need so much processing power.
+A single chip costs more than 1400$.
+Even those who can afford it should rethink whether or not they need so much processing power.

 A Ryzen Threadripper 2990WX is intoxicatingly powerful if you want the best CPU for performance.
-Basically, it eliminates all the delays and is ready to handle anything you ask it to do.
+It eliminates all the delays and is ready to handle anything you ask.
 This processor is best for those who want to minimize the downtime they spend waiting for renders to finish.
-You can also read the article about Best LGA 1155 CPU here.

 - Related Article: PSP vs. Switch – Full Guide

 - Related Article: Best SSD For PS4 Pro

 Frequently Asked Questions

 Is Ryzen Threadripper good for gaming?